homedepot/metREx/README.md

 - `encrypted`: "true" (recommended) if `apikey` value is encrypted or "false" if it is not
 - `vendor`: "github"

-NewRelic API connections:
+New Relic API connections:
-- `hostname`: NewRelic API server name ("api.newrelic.com" in most cases) or IP address
+- `hostname`: New Relic API server name ("api.newrelic.com" in most cases) or IP address
 - `port`: Port number (optional)
-- `apikey`: NewRelic user key
+- `apikey`: New Relic user key
 - `encrypted`: "true" (recommended) if `apikey` value is encrypted or "false" if it is not
 - `vendor`: "newrelic"